 Transfer through CAP – you are a CAP student transferring to UT after 1 year

-ACC to UT – a new program launched in spring 2013
+ACC to UT – a program launched in spring 2013

 The University of Texas at Austin offers an outstanding education at a reasonable cost, compared to other institutions of its caliber.
 Kiplinger’s named UT the 24th-best value public university in the country.
-For more information visit the "Be A Longhorn" site, which offers estimates of total undergraduate tuition cost.
+For more information visit the UT tuition page, which offers estimates of total undergraduate tuition cost.